SampleEnvironment/SECoP/protocol/specification/messages/optional.rst

     simple validity check based on the accessible's datainfo and may depend on the current configuration of the entire SEC node.
 Upon successful completion of the check, a `checked` response is sent, containing a `data-report` of the verified value.
-The accessible property :ref:`checkable <prop-checkable>` indicates whether an accessible can be checked.
+The accessible property `checkable` indicates whether an accessible can be checked.

     .. admonition:: Remarks